DManthonyx/gaComputerScience/units/1_front_end_devlopment/week_2/day_1/4_combining_dataTypes_lab.md

 ## Hungry for More? - Extra

-1. Want to do more combined datatype drills?
-Try out [this extra lab](3_extra_methods_lab.md).
-1. If you didn't complete the object-ception lab, go back and complete it!
 1. Practice your HTML and CSS by trying to recreate the [google homepage](https://www.google.com/)
    - Try recreating the [search view](https://www.google.com/search?ei=htwXXNXTKs6C_wSxm6rgBA&q=hello+world&oq=hello+world) as well!
 1. Sign up for [CodeWars](https://www.codewars.com/) or [HackerRank](https://www.hackerrank.com/) if you haven't already and try out some javascript challenges there!